Publix Field at Joker Marchant Stadium – Detroit Tigers Spring Training

 Publix Field at Joker Marchant Stadium 2301 Lakeland Hills Blvd Lakeland, FL 33805

 Tigertown Baseball Roars On

 With a stadium as beautiful as that found at Tigertown in Lakeland, Florida, it is easy to see why the Detroit Tigers are one of the most enjoyable spring training destinations in the state.
-A comfortable atmosphere with plenty of seating options and ways to enjoy the day, fans are in for a treat when watching the Tigers take the field.
-Located in between two of Florida’s biggest metro areas, it is easy to get to and provides a great option for those who wish to escape the city life while not being too far from it.
+With a comfortable atmosphere with plenty of seating options and ways to enjoy the day, fans are in for a treat when watching the Tigers take the field.
+Located in between two of Florida’s biggest metro areas, it is easy to get to and provides a great option for those who wish to escape city life while not being too far from it.

 Food & Beverage 4

 The food options in Lakeland are plentiful and feature both your standard ballpark classics as well as twists on your everyday sports favorites.
 Hot dogs and burgers ($4-$6 and $7.50 respectively) are on the list, as is pizza from Little Caesars ($5 for a slice or $15 for a whole pizza).
 Drinks range from $4 for a Mike’s Hard Lemonade to $7 for premium drafts, and bottomless popcorn ($10) comes served in a batting helmet at Publix Field, as do Chili Cheese Fries ($7).
 Perhaps the most unique option on the menu is the “Nothin’ But A Hound” Dog, a grilled hot dog covered in Memphis BBQ sauce, coleslaw, and chips.